Gitpabora/END2/END2/S2/README.md

 | 1.0   | .004 |  converses faster than learning rate is 0.8 |
 | 2.0       | .002  | converses faster than learning rate is 1.0 |

+###In case of this experiment as the learning rate increases the Total Error or loss is less  faster i.e  the model converses to minimal loss faster when learning rate is increasing , ie  the model learns  faster.
 #### When learning rate is 0.1